SamMorrow147/ClubhausAi/RFP_PIVOT_IMPLEMENTATION.md

 - **Location**: `app/api/chat/route.ts`
 - **Trigger**: 7th bot message in conversation
 - **Condition**: User provides basic project description (not already in RFP flow)
-- **Response**: "Sounds like a great starting point!
-If you'd like, I can help you walk through a quick RFP..."
+- **Response**: "Got it — want to walk through a few quick questions so we can get the right info over to the design team?
+No pressure — just takes a minute."

 ### 3. Follow-up Logic for Yes/No Responses
 - **Yes Response**: Starts RFP flow with "What's the name of your business?"